Airansh/Tracking-Face-Path/README.md

+#Independent Study Project by Vedansh Airen

+This is a Matlab application I developed to track the face and plotting its trajectory/path (and filtering out the noise).

-# KinZ for Matlab, A library for Azure Kinect
+It is developed with KinZ library for Matlab and runs with Microsoft Kinect camera.

+Run the file **demos > VedanshFinalCode.m** for running the application.

-At the time of this writing, there are no official Matlab bindings for Azure Kinect.
+**Using KinZ for Matlab, A library for Azure Kinect** At the time of this writing, there are no official Matlab bindings for Azure Kinect.
 This library allows using Azure Kinect directly in Matlab.